In-VOGUE Escort Cards & Place Names (Benefits & Differences)

 Below is an escort card table.
 The artist / stationery designer, Rubana at Crimson Letters, is making a bold statement out of the escort card tables.
 You can easily have four – eight tables set up in different areas.
 That way you keep your guests buy for a while while they need to walk around to find their seat.
 A vast improvement on your guests waiting in one area or in a long line.

-When you arrive at your table (you should have your table numbered / labelled clearly to avoid confusion) your guest will still have their escort cards in their hands.
+Next, as your guests find their tables (you should have your table numbered / labelled clearly to avoid confusion) your guest will still have their escort cards in their hands.
+This is when the place card comes into play and is crucial to avoid any embarrassment.
 When they arrive at their designated table, they can then find the place name which shows them their exact seat.
 You should only have one person’s name per seat and not a couple’s name on one card.

 Position the place names in the exact place that they should be sitting.
 Believe me, when the right guests sit together you will not regret it.
 It will add so much more to the overall experience when guests sit next to their friends and close family that they love.